CYCLING PERFORMANCE TIPS

 the blood issue.
 My cardiologist, also a bike racer, found out that I donated blood

 regularly.
-His immediate response was that sport cyclists 'do not donate blood.'
+His immediate response was that sport cyclists should not donate

-Medicine Conference held at Sun Mountain Lodge 1/2004 by Kimberly Harmon, MD, Sports
+Sports Medicine Conference held at Sun Mountain Lodge 1/2004 by Kimberly